zenhack/layout-dsl/README.md

 applications.

 This is still very WIP.
 Below we describe an overview of current thinking.
-The file `grammar.md` has the beginnings of a more formal definition, but it is incomplete.
+The `prototype` directory has the beginnings of an implementation of a tool that generates getters and setters as suggested below.
+The file `grammar.md` contains a (partial) formal grammar, but it may not be entirely up to date with what the prototype implementation does.
+The spec will become more accurate once the language itself is more stabilized. `examples/` contains some examples.

 ## Overview